 The fact that the Registry is a national database means it reports on the results of a very large number of operations, which improves the value of the information.
-Currently the Registry monitors and has information on over 1.3 million joint replacement operations.
+Currently, the Registry monitors and has information on approximately 1.5 million joint replacement operations.